aithamid/geometry-modeling/README.md

 <img src="images/Test-button.png" width="100">

-When you deploy it, you should have a diplay in a console like this.
+When I deploy it, I have a diplay in a console like this.

 <img src="images/Test-screen.png" width="600">